jingma-git/jingma-git.github.io/_pages/about.md

 I am interested in artificial intelligence, robotics, and virtual reality.
 My research goal is to develop general AI and intuitive interactive techniques.
-Currently, I am focused on making 3D generation and animation as easy as possible.
+Currently, I am focused on making 3D generation and animation as easy as possible--- enabling the creation of virtual worlds and facilitating human interaction within them.
 Recently, I am exploring next research topics and would welcome any discussions.
 Feel free to email me if you're interested!